-On the other hand, when Sandra, my better half, orders something off of Amazon she wants to know – in real-time – when it ships, where it is in transport, and when she can expect to receive it.
+On the other hand, when Sandra, my better half, orders something off of Amazon, she wants to know – in real-time – when it ships, where it is in transport and when she can expect to receive it.
 For me, I love the way Netflix scores and provides recommendations on what I should watch next based on what I’ve watched before.
 A platform knowing exactly what I need before I do is impressive – and it’s all made possible by technology.

 To me, in these examples lies the real conversation about AI and recruitment automation.
 There are certain processes, like keyword matching and interview scheduling, that make sense to automate.
 But never will technology be able to completely replace the role of a human recruiter.

 I recently read a Bullhorn report that said 67 percent of the people who took the survey believe automation will free up recruiters from tasks like scheduling and screening, allowing them to dedicate their time to more significant efforts – like relationships.
 These are the people who understand robots are not taking over recruiter jobs, they’re making them better.
-AI isn’t taking away from their job, it’s streamlining their day so that they can focus their energy on the most important part of their job: Building relationships.
+AI isn’t taking away from their job, it’s streamlining their day so that they can focus their energy on the most important part of their job: building relationships.
 The fear-based headlines plotting a takeover of the industry are exactly that – they’re based in fear.

 We’re at the crux of something big where across all lines of business and industry verticals, the role of the recruiter is becoming more and more important.
 Executives and hiring managers across the board understand how important it is to be able to recruit great talent.
-People, after all, are what keep them in business and the talent market is calling out hiring manager to step up their game.
+People, after all, are what keep them in business and the talent market is calling out hiring managers to step up their game.
 Remember, speed is everything.
 Good recruiters who are harnessing the power of technology are able to be more strategic in their conversations with clients and candidates, and act as true consultants to deliver on hiring goals and career objectives.

-In short, technology is allowing recruiters to do more in less time, to focus their efforts on tasks that matter, and to put the human in the steps of the process where and when it matters most.
+In short, technology is allowing recruiters to do more in less time, to focus their efforts on tasks that matter and to put the human in the steps of the process where and when it matters most.